-The EU's exceptionally strong governance and regulatory frameworks translate its political priorities into financial terms, including the operationalisation of the EU budget via the multiannual financial framework and the annual budget.
+The EU's exceptionally strong governance and regulatory frameworks help to frame its political priorities into financial terms, including the operationalisation of the EU budget via the multiannual financial framework and the annual budget.
 Every year the European Court of Auditors verifies the reliability of the EU's accounts, which are prepared based on the International Public Sector Accounting Standards.